 Joint AMC – MBA Preparedness for Internship Survey

-The Preparedness for Internship Survey is a joint effort between the Australian Medical Council and the Medical Board of Australia, which set national standards for medical school programs and the intern year.
+The Preparedness for Internship Survey is run jointly between the Australian Medical Council and the Medical Board of Australia, which set national standards for medical school programs and the intern year.

-The survey, which is designed to find out how work-ready interns feel after medical school and improve how medical schools prepare graduates for internship, will be sent to all interns in Australia in August 2018.
+The survey, which is designed to find out how work-ready interns feel after medical school and improve how medical schools prepare graduates for internship, is sent to all interns in Australia each year.

 The survey is online, voluntary and anonymous.
 Privacy and confidentiality are guaranteed.